1983shiv/sapperproj1/posts/example.md

 ---
+permalink: "hellow-world"
 title: Hello World
 summary: This is a post
 date: 2020-01-01
-permalink: 'test'
-tags: hello, world
+tags: Wordpress, Woocommerce, Prestashop, Magento2, Shopify
+image: "app1.png"
 ---

+###permalink: 'test'

 - this
 - is